JGoodwillieV/GoodSwim/README_PRACTICE_FEATURE.md

 ## 🙏 Thank You!

-Thank you for choosing StormTracker's Practice Feature.
+Thank you for choosing GoodSwim's Practice Feature.
 This tool was built with care to help swim coaches everywhere save time and build better practices.

 **Happy Practice Planning! 🏊‍♂️🏊‍♀️**

 ---

-*StormTracker Practice Feature - MVP (Phase 1)*
+*GoodSwim Practice Feature - MVP (Phase 1)*
 *Built: December 12, 2024*
 *Status: Production Ready ✅*
 *Version: 1.0.0*